YOU ARE AT:Network InfrastructureAST SpaceMobile to launch BlueBird 7 in February

 AST SpaceMobile to launch BlueBird 7 in February

-The Block 2 BlueBirds will launch in late February from Complex 36 at Cape Canaveral Space Force Station on a New Glenn launch vehicle
+The Block 2 BlueBirds will launch in late February from Complex 36 at Cape Canaveral Space Force Station on a Blue Origin New Glenn launch vehicle

-Launch date: AST SpaceMobile schedules launch of BlueBird 7 for late February, as it prepares to offer a beta service with AT&T in the first half of 2026.
+Launch date: AST SpaceMobile schedules launch of BlueBird 7 for late February, as it prepares to roll out beta service with AT&T in the first half of 2026.

-Bigger and better: The new generation of BlueBird satellites are approximately 2,400 square feet in size, and delivers up to 120 Mbps speed.
+Bigger and better: The new generation of BlueBird satellites is approximately 2,400 square feet large, and delivers up to 120 Mbps speed, according to the company.

 A heavy deployment cadence: AST is on track to deploy 45-60 satellites by the end of this year, with launches planned every 1 to 2 months.

 BlueBird 7 is part of AST’s second-generation BlueBird satellites.
 BlueBird 1 to 5 which made up the first generation were launched in September, 2024.
-Those satellites will now work in tandem with the newer models to deliver global coverage.
+Those satellites will now work in tandem with the newer models to deliver global coverage, the company said.

-Next-gen BlueBird satellites are engineered to deliver direct-to-device connectivity, advancing AST’s commitment to “connect the unconnected.”
+The next-gen BlueBird satellites, starting with BlueBird 6 which launched in December, 2025, are engineered to deliver direct-to-device connectivity, advancing AST’s commitment to “connect the unconnected.”
 The company positions its service for both commercial and government applications.

 “This launch advances our mission to bring space-based cellular broadband connectivity to everyday smartphones as we progress towards launching commercial services in 2026,” President, Scott Wisniewski, said in a statement.

-AST is working alongside AT&T’s FirstNet to bring to market a beta service in the first half of 2026.
-Although the date for general availability is not set yet, FirstNet’s president Agnew Scott told RCR Wireless News that the initial service will be available to a select group of commercial users and first responders.
+AST is working alongside AT&T’s FirstNet to bring to market a beta service in the first half of 2026, followed by the commercial launch.
+Although the date of general availability of the beta service is not known yet, FirstNet’s president Agnew Scott told RCR Wireless News that the initial service will be available to only a select group of commercial users and first responders.

 AST aims to do more with less

-At MWC Barcelona last year, CEO Abel Avellan said that 45 BlueBird satellites in orbit will allow AST to commercially launch the intial service in Japan, Europe, and the U.S. But that number will grow as it aims to deliver continuous service.
+At MWC Barcelona last year, CEO Abel Avellan said that 45 BlueBird satellites will be sufficient to allow AST to commercially launch an initial service in Japan, Europe, and the U.S. But that number will grow as it aims to deliver continuous service.

 Through 2026, the service provider plans to carry out orbital launches every one to two months, with the goal to reach 45 to 60 satellites by the year end.
 Each New Glenn launcher is expected to accommodate 8 BlueBird satellites per launch.